cosmos/sdk-tutorials/tutorials/understanding-gov/index.md

 $ simd query staking delegations $BOB
 ```

-After a proposal execution, the deposit is refunded (unless a majority of `No with veto`).
+After a proposal execution, the deposit is refunded (unless a weighted majority voted `No with veto`).
 You can check the balance of Alice and Bob with the following commands:

 ```sh
 $ simd query bank balances $ALICE